| Title: | Robust Time Series Filters |

 the most recent signal level estimation.

-The test uses the absolute value of the sum of the RM residuals in the subset specified by p.test
+The test uses the absolute value of the sum of the RM residuals in the subset specified by p.test.

 The critical value for the test decision corresponds to a slightly modified 0.95-quantile of the

-distribution of the test statistic and is stored in the data set critvals
+distribution of the test statistic and is stored in the data set critvals.

 A more detailed description of the filter can be found in Schettlinger, Fried, Gather (2010).

-returns an object of class adore.filter
+adore.filter returns an object of class adore.filter.

-An object of class adore.filter
+An object of class adore.filter is a list containing the

 following components: